Virtual braid groups, virtual twin groups and crystallographic groups: Crystallographic groups and virtual braids

-In Proposition~19 of~\cite{BB2009} was shown that $KB_n/\Gamma_2(KB_n)$ is isomorphic to $\Z^2$ for $n=3$ and it is isomorphic to $\Z$ for $n\ge 4$.
-The action of $S_n$ on $KB_n$ was described in Proposition~3.1 of~\cite{BP2020} and it induces an action of $S_n$ on $KB_n/\Gamma_2(KB_n)$.
-It is straightforward to see that the action of $S_n$ on $KB_n/\Gamma_2(KB_n)$ is not injective, so we conclude that the group $VB_n/\Gamma_2(KB_n)$ is not a crystallographic group for $n\ge 3$.
-However, as we did in Theorems~\ref{teo2},~\ref{teo3} and~\ref{teo4} for $VB_n/\Gamma_2(VP_n)$, applying the same techniques we may study structural aspects of the quotient $VB_n/\Gamma_2(KB_n)$.
+Although $VB_n/\Gamma_2(KB_n)$ is not crystallographic for $n\geq 3$, as we did in Theorems~\ref{teo2},~\ref{teo3} and~\ref{teo4} for $VB_n/\Gamma_2(VP_n)$, applying the same techniques we may study structural aspects of the quotient $VB_n/\Gamma_2(KB_n)$.
 So we can state and prove equivalent versions of these theorems for $VB_n/\Gamma_2(KB_n)$.
 For instance, we illustrate it for the particular case of 3 strings in the followings result.

 \begin{Teo}